-FedEx Corp. provides a broad portfolio of transportation, e-commerce and business services through its subsidiaries.
-The company operates through four segments which include FedEx Express, FedEx Ground, FedEx Freight and FedEx Services.
-The FedEx Express segment offers a wide range of shipping services for delivery of packages and freight.
-This segment also offers domestic pickup-and-delivery services within certain non-U.S. countries, including the United Kingdom, Canada, China, India and Mexico.
-This segment includes FedEx Trade Networks, Inc., which provides international trade services, specializing in customs brokerage and global ocean and air freight forwarding, and FedEx SupplyChain Systems, Inc., which offers a range of supply chain solutions.
-The FedEx Ground segment provides small package ground delivery services.
-This segment includes FedEx SmartPost, Inc., which specializes in the consolidation and delivery of high volumes of low-weight, less time-sensitive business-to-consumer packages using the U.S. Postal Service or Canada Post Corporation for final delivery to residences.
-The FedEx Freight segment provides less-than-truckload (LTL) freight services, offering: FedEx Freight Priority, when speed is critical to meet supply chain needs; and FedEx Freight Economy, for less time-sensitive shipping at a lower cost.
-This segment also includes FedEx Custom Critical, Inc., which provides a range of expedited, time-specific freight-shipping services throughout the United States, Canada and Mexico.
-The FedEx Services segment provides other companies with sales, marketing, information technology, customer service and certain other back-office support.
-FedEx was founded by Frederick Wallace Smith Jr. in January 1998 and is headquartered in Memphis, TN.
+FedEx Corp. provides a broad portfolio of transportation, e-commerce and business services through companies competing collectively, operating independently and managed collaboratively under the FedEx brand.
+The company operates its business through the following segments: FedEx Express, FedEx Ground, FedEx Freight and FedEx Services.
+The FedEx Express segment offers a wide range of U.S. domestic and international shipping services for delivery of packages and freight including priority services, which provide time-definite delivery within one, two or three business days worldwide, and deferred or economy services, which provide time-definite delivery within five business days worldwide.
+This segment also includes FedEx Trade Networks, Inc., which provides international trade services, specializing in customs brokerage and global ocean and air freight forwarding, and FedEx SupplyChain Systems, Inc., which offers a range of supply chain solutions.
+The FedEx Ground segment provides low-cost, day-certain service to every business address in the United States and Canada, as well as residential delivery to nearly 100% of U.S. residences through its FedEx Home Delivery service.
+This segment also includes FedEx SmartPost, Inc., which specializes in the consolidation and delivery of high volumes of low-weight, less time-sensitive business-to-consumer packages using the U.S. Postal Service for final delivery to any residential address or PO Box in the United States.
+The FedEx Freight segment provides less-than-truckload freight services across all lengths of haul, offering: FedEx Freight Priority, when speed is critical to meet supply chain needs; and FedEx Freight Economy, when time can be traded for cost savings.
+This segment also offers freight delivery service to most points in Canada, Mexico, Puerto Rico and the U.S. Virgin Islands and includes FedEx Custom Critical, Inc., a provider of time-specific, critical shipment services.
+The FedEx Services segment provides its other companies with sales, marketing, information technology, communications and back-office support.
+This segment also includes FedEx TechConnect, Inc., which is responsible for customer service, billings and collections for its U.S. customers and offers technical support services, and FedEx Office and Print Services, Inc., which provides document and business services and retail access to its package transportation businesses.
+FedEx was founded by Frederick Wallace Smith on June 18, 1971 and is headquartered in Memphis, TN.